Sage-Bionetworks/schematic/docs/source/validation_rules.rst

     - `missing entityId`: The entityId field for a manifest row is null or an empty string

-    - `entityId does not exist`: The entityId provided for a manifest row does not exist within the specified dataset’s file view
+    - `entityId does not exist`: The entityId provided for a manifest row does not exist within the specified dataset's file view

-    - `path does not exist`: The Filename in the manifest row does not exist within the specified dataset’s file view
+    - `path does not exist`: The Filename in the manifest row does not exist within the specified dataset's file view

-    - `mismatched entityId`: The entityId and Filename do not match the expected values from the specified dataset’s file view
+    - `mismatched entityId`: The entityId and Filename do not match the expected values from the specified dataset's file view

 - Format